WPEM/XqueryerBench/README.md

 | JADE Pro 8.9 | -       | -         | -         | -          | -                                     | 0.202    | 0.196  | 0.181     | 0.201  |
 | Xqueryer     | -       | -         | -         | -          | -                                     | **0.725**| **0.717**| **0.734**| **0.711** |

-<a name="park2017classification">[Park et al., 2017.
-Classification of phases using CNN](https://github.com/).</a>
+<a name="park2017classification">Classification of crystal structure using a convolutional neural network.</a>

 <a name="lee2020deep">Lee et al., 2020.
-Deep learning approach to phase identification.</a>
+A deep-learning technique for phase identification in multiphase inorganic compounds using synthetic XRD powder patterns.</a>

 <a name="wang2020rapid">Wang et al., 2020.
-Rapid identification using CNN.</a>
+Rapid identification of X-ray diffraction patterns based on very limited data by interpretable convolutional neural networks.</a>

 <a name="maffettone2021crystallography">Maffettone et al., 2021.
-Crystallography CNN application.</a>
+Crystallography companion agent for high-throughput materials discovery.</a>

 <a name="dong2021deep">Dong et al., 2021.
-Deep learning-based phase recognition.</a>
+A deep convolutional neural network for real-time full profile analysis of big powder diffraction data.</a>

 <a name="szymanski2021probabilistic">Szymanski et al., 2021.
-Probabilistic CNN for phase identification.</a>
+Probabilistic deep learning approach to automate the interpretation of multi-phase diffraction spectra.</a>

 <a name="lee2022powder">Lee et al., 2022.
-Powder diffraction identification using CNN.</a>
+Powder X-ray diffraction pattern is all you need for machine-learning-based symmetry identification and property prediction</a>

 <a name="le2023deep">Le et al., 2023.
-Deep learning methods for XRD.</a>
+Deep Learning Models to Identify Common Phases across Material Systems from X-ray Diffraction.</a>

 <a name="salgado2023automated">Salgado et al., 2023.
-Automated phase identification using deep learning.</a>
+Automated classification of big X-ray diffraction data using deep learning models.</a>

 ## How to Contribute